 Start location: Great Highway at Judah St, San Francisco

 FREE to watch; Registration to skate is $65-$95

 Finally, inline and roller speed skating has come back to San Francisco.
 The Barbary Coast Roller Marathon is a 26.2 mile skate race along San Francisco’s Ocean Beach.
 There is also a 13.1 mile half marathon with the event.
 With the Pacific Ocean as a backdrop, skaters will race along the four (4) mile road course along San Francisco Pacific coast on the Great Highway.

 There is a little something for all.
 It’s great racing for the hard core racers.
 It’s a high mark of accomplishment for the fitness skater or pro.
 It’s an absolute blast for the recreational skater.
-You can wear 4 wheel blades, 5 wheel blades or even “quad” conventional roller skates.
+You can wear 4 wheel blades, 5 wheel blades, or keep it old school with “quad” conventional roller skates.

 6th Ave. and Kennedy Drive, Golden Gate Park, SF